preetam-kotteda/ESG-data-extraction/README.md

 Enter your database credentials to enter to your database.

 You should be redirected to Uploadfiles route where you need to upload all the input files.
-  Input files:-
+* Input files:-
-  1.corpus.txt(Should be sentence tokenized) 2.relations.txt
+ - corpus.txt(Should be sentence tokenized)
-  3.props.txt
+ - relations.txt
+ - props.txt

 You will be redirected to aura db where you can play with the knowledge-graph using cypher commands.